red-hat-data-services/kuberay/docs/development/development.md

 1. Install [pre-commit]
 1. Run `pre-commit install` to install the pre-commit hooks

-## Pre-commit Hooks

-We use [pre-commit] to lint and format code before each commit.

-1. Install [pre-commit]
-1. Run `pre-commit install` to install the pre-commit hooks

 ## KubeRay Operator

 The KubeRay Operator is responsible for managing Ray clusters on Kubernetes.